AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Combat/Action Economy.md

 	- 3 facts:
 		- Items held on person for quick draw
 - **Demoralize** - you taunt and scare a creature to the point of doubt.
 A creature within 30' that can hear you and understands a language you speak makes a Wits saving throw against your basic Intimidation (Charisma) DC or Intimidation (Strength).
 On a failed save, the first attack or Wits saving throw they make in their next turn is made with a penalty equal to third of your Intimidation modifier.
 A creature can't be demoralized twice at the same time. ^362ce9
 - **Disengage** - you attempt to flee any opponent which might be waiting for an opportunity to strike you.
 Make an Acrobatics (Dexterity) roll.
-Until the end of your turn, any [[#^dc41f3|opportunity attack]] roll made to hit you automatically misses if it is lower than your roll. ^665abd
+Until the end of your turn, any [[#Opportunity Attacks|opportunity attack]] roll made to hit you automatically misses if it is lower than your roll. ^665abd
 - **Inspire** - you inspire courage and unity within an ally.
 A creature within 30' that can hear you and understands a language you talk in gets a bonus to their first attack during their next turn equal to third of your Persuasion (Charisma) or Performance (Charisma) modifier.
 A creature can't be inspired twice at the same time. ^9bb451
 - **Minor interaction** - the creature interacts with different objects within its reach.
 Examples: ^359f07
     - Pick up a small object (GM's decision for what counts as a small or easy to pick up item)